Disputes with financial institutions in other EU countries

 Member schemes of FIN-NET handle cross-border complaints with the same efficiency and the same level of care as they handle domestic complaints.
 If the complaints scheme needs any further information or documentation from you, it will contact you directly.
 If the scheme needs more general information, that is, information about the legislative framework for consumer protection in your country, it will co-operate directly with the FIN-NET member in your home country.

-- Independence of the dispute settlement body to ensure the impartiality of its actions
+- Independence and impartiality of the dispute settlement body

-- Transparency of the scheme to ensure that you have all the necessary information about the procedure and that the results obtained can be objectively assessed
+- Transparency regarding all the necessary information about the procedure

-- Legality to guarantee that the decision taken by the dispute settlement body does not deprive you of the protection afforded to you by the relevant consumer protection legislation
+- Legality to guarantee that the decision made by the dispute settlement body does not go against your rights under relevant consumer protection legislation

-- Freedom to ensure that the decision taken may be binding on you only if you are informed of its binding nature in advance and specifically accept this after the dispute in question has arisen
+- Freedom to ensure that the decision made is binding only if you were informed it would be binding before the decision was made and you specifically accepted this

-- Representation to ensure that you can be represented in the procedure by a third party if you wish.
+- Protection to ensure that you can be represented in the procedure by a third party if you want

-The FIN-NET website can provide you with information about participating out-of-court dispute settlement bodies in each EU/EEA country.
-Specifically, the guide can provide you with information on:
+You can get information about participating out-of-court dispute settlement bodies in each EU/EEA country on the FIN-NET website.
+You can get information on:

 - The structure and coverage of the settlement schemes in each country